A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Proposed Method

 \subsection{Path-based Reasoning with \method}

 Both the performance and the efficiency of the A* algorithm heavily rely on the heuristic function.
 While it is straightforward to use $L_1$ distance as the heuristic function for grid-world shortest path problems, it is not clear what a good priority function for knowledge graph reasoning is due to the complex relation semantics in knowledge graphs.
+Indeed, our experiments suggest that handcrafted priority functions largely hurt the performance of path-based methods (Tab.~\ref{tab:handcraft}).
 In this section, we discuss a neural priority function, which can be end-to-end trained by the reasoning task.

 \paragraph{Neural Priority Function} To design the neural priority function $s_{uq}(x)$, we draw inspiration from the priority function in the A* algorithm for shortest path problems (Eqn.~\ref{eqn:priority_func}).
 The priority function has two terms $d(u, x)$ and $g(x, v)$, where $d(u, x)$ is the current distance from node $u$ to $x$, and $g(x, v)$ estimates the remaining distance from node $x$ to $v$.